Danielle's Story

 In 2023–24 she defended the Crystal Globe, mastering a season of relentless consistency.
 In a fog‑marred Almaty finale, the jury cancelled finals and used qualification results, with Danielle’s second place on the day securing back‑to‑back titles.
 The double confirmed her place among Australia’s aerials greats, alongside Kirstie Marshall, Jacqui Cooper, Alisa Camplin, Lydia Lassila and Laura Peel.

-One year out from Milano‑Cortina 2026, Danielle again featured at the sharp end of the 2024–25 winter.
+One year out from Milano Cortina 2026, Danielle again featured at the sharp end of the 2024–25 winter.
 Australia created history with an all‑Aussie podium sweep at Deer Valley, where Danielle took silver behind Laura Peel; she also claimed bronze in Almaty and added another podium in China as the season progressed.
 She finished third overall in the 2024–25 World Cup standings.
 Then, at the Engadin-St Moritz 2025 World Championships, Danielle delivered under pressure again, winning bronze in the individual event and helping Australia to fourth in the team aerials.
 These results took her World Championship medal tally to four: bronze (2013), silver (2017), silver (2023) and bronze (2025).

-Away from the snow, Danielle has pursued tertiary study, completing a Bachelor of Communications, majoring in public relations and screen studies, and enjoys surfing and the outdoors when she is not training.
-The Brisbane‑based Geoff Henke Olympic Winter Training Centre has been a key training platform for Dani to continue to develop her high‑difficulty acrobatic manoeuvres.
+Away from the snow, Dani has pursued tertiary study, completing a Bachelor of Communications, majoring in public relations and screen studies, and enjoys surfing and the outdoors when she is not training.